scimma/archive-ingest/Readme.md

 ## Environment and Configuration

-This tool supports configuration via command-line options, environment variables, a TOML configration file, or any combination of these.
+This tool supports configuration via command-line options, environment variables, a TOML configuration file, or any combination of these.
 Run `archive_ingest.py --help` for a full listing of supported options.

-Major comfiguration settings include:
+Major configuration settings include:

 - `--hop-hostname`/`HOP_HOSTNAME`: The name of the Kafka broker host
 - `HOP_PASSWORD`: The password to use for authenticating with Hopskotch/Kafka if credentials are not being read from a file or an AWS secret; this option can only be set as an environment variable